Abby Dowse Lets It All Hang Out In Barely-There Purple Bikini

 One fan told her she was becoming his favorite woman on Instagram while another said that her body was to die for.

-One fan got a little creative and said, “You already shine brighter than the sun With that bikini it’s just next level.”
+One fan got a little creative and wrote, “You already shine brighter than the sun With that bikini it’s just next level.”

 “That bikini is nothing without your amazing body in it,” another admirer wrote.

-Dowse is well-known for showing off her amazing body in her risqué shots.
+Dowse is well known for showing off her amazing body in her risqué shots.
 From titillating lingerie to revealing bikinis, she seems to have a pulse on what her followers like to see.
 Fans love to see her smooth, silky skin and dangerous curves.
-And Dowse appears to be comfortable showing off all of her fabulous features.
+Plus, Dowse appears to be comfortable showing off all of her fabulous features.
 In fact, most of her Instagram page is filled with her wearing a variety of skin-baring ensembles.
 But even when Dowse covers up a little bit, she still manages to look stunning.

 The Australian bombshell has garnered 1.4 million followers on the social media platform, and that number does not appear to be slowing down any time soon.

-Fans wanting to stay up-to-date with Dowse can follow her Instagram account.
+Fans wanting to stay up to date with Dowse can follow her Instagram account.